schulkinator/laserprojector/README.md

 This is a laser projector which uses a single laser diode to project an image on a wall or screen.
 It is capable of displaying 20kpps (points per second).
 Which is fast enough to display simple text and vector based images.

+This project was mainly based on this instructables tutorial: https://www.instructables.com/Arduino-Laser-Show-With-Real-Galvos/
+*I did not write the majority of the laser control code!
+This was mainly taken from the above tutorial.
+There were a number of bugs in that code that I needed to fix for it to work.
+Some of it was incompatible with ESP32 altogether and would cause it to crash and hard-reboot.
+A number of places in the code divide by zero for example, which may work on arduino but causes a hard-crash in ESP32.*

 This is the finished projector.

 ![image0 (3)](https://github.com/user-attachments/assets/75a1c2a8-162f-43c3-8079-810a14de79bd)
 ![image1 (1)](https://github.com/user-attachments/assets/90277900-7f0b-49ee-a029-df1172de9a89)
 ![image2](https://github.com/user-attachments/assets/6c1e1e22-c128-4746-b07f-c87f8e8039f6)